-Prerequisite: Minimum of a "C" average in previous science and math classes.
+Prerequisite: Minimum of a "C" average in previous science and math classes or B average in previous CP science courses.

 The goal of this course is to provide students with the information they need to analyze environmental concerns that will affect their lives.
 Students will learn about the basic structures of our planet and the important functions that they serve in protecting and supporting living organisms within our biosphere.
 They will learn about the effects of human activities on ecosystems.
 They will discuss political, economic, cultural, and scientific processes that may provide solutions to environmental problems.